underpostnet/engine/src/client/public/nexodev/docs/references/Organization Mirroring and Publishing.md

   breaks the sync.
 Pushing `.github/workflows` changes needs the `workflow` scope.
 - The push uses a PAT, so the mirror's own workflows run on the synced tags.
 That is what lets the organization publish.
-- `npmpkg.ci.yml` updates `pwa-microservices-template` itself; the other three repositories are updated by workflows it dispatches, which finish later.
-A mirror run copies their state at that moment, and the next run or a manual dispatch converges them. `npmpkg.ci.yml` fails when a dispatch fails, so a successful run means every downstream build was started.
+- A producer dispatches the mirror only after its push succeeds, and fails its job when the dispatch fails. `npmpkg.ci.yml` fails when a downstream dispatch fails, so a successful run means every downstream build was started.
+- Runs are serialized per requested repository set, so dispatches from several producers queue instead of cancelling each other.

 ---